 What is Environment variables?

 Environment variables are variables that create the environment in which programs runs in your computer.
-It enables user to specify the directory to install files in, location to store temporary files, and also the location to find user profile settings.
-In the same way, python environment variable help system to specify the location of the python executable.
+It enables the user to specify the directory to install files in, location to store temporary files, and also the location to find user profile settings.
+In the same way, the python environment variable help system to specify the location of the python executable.

 Option 1) Adding a Python to the PATH Environmental Variable in Windows

 Here is step by step process of adding a full path of python distribution in Environmental Variable:

 Press (Windows Key) and Type "This PC" then right-click on Computer (This PC) and select Properties.

 2. Inside 'Property' window click on 'Advanced system settings'

 3. Now click Environment Variables button at the bottom (here we will add the full path of python distribution).